MariaBychik/Booking/README.md

 The tests will be updated and supplemented.

 **License** <br/>
-This project is licensed.
+This project is not licensed.
 You are free to use this project and all of it's files.

 Feel free to give me a star if you find this project educational and beneficial.
 Contact me so I can create more content.